thelabnyc/ng-ecom-kit/README.md

 [ng-shopify-cart](projects/ng-shopify-cart) is an Angular shopping cart intended to be used with Shopify and a ngrx workflow.
 It includes mainly the ngrx reducers and effects to work with Shopify's storefront graphql API.
 It does not include the styling of the actual cart interface.

+You can generate new queries by editing src/app/shopify/home.graphql and running `npm run graphql-codegen`

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.